Financial Resources and Relief Funds

 MA SNAP benefits site– here you can find an online screening tool to determine if you are eligible, applications, and many resources about rules

 Project BREAD Food Source Hotline- if you live in Massachusetts, call 1-800-645-8333 on Mon-Fri from 8am-7pm and Saturday 10am-2pm.
 They will help you find all the resources available to you!
 They can assist with SNAP applications, help you find food pantries or meal programs, and more.
 They also have an excellent page of COVID resources, linked here.

 The Open Door Food Pantry– an excellent North Shore resource serving the following towns: Gloucester, Rockport, Essex, Manchester-by-the-Sea, Ipswich, Hamilton, Wenham, Rowley, Boxford, Topsfield.
 They also have a listing of other North Shore resources!

 Restaurant Worker Mutual Aid of Greater Boston -coordinates emergency food relief and provides resource support to undocumented restaurant workers who have lost their income and are facing food insecurity due to COVID-19.

 Merrimack Valley Food Bank– list of member agencies across the North Shore

 The Art of Social Distancing– a growing list of online resources for creatives for research, personal practice, and connection in the time of social distancing

-BPL Online Resources– any MA resident can apply for a library card or e-card, and have access to not only free ebooks and audiobooks, but academic databases, business classes, language learning, art archives, music databases, Hoopla streaming media, movies, documentaries, a dance video database, videos of both theater and opera, and more.
+BPL Online Resources– any MA resident can apply for a library card or e-card, and have access to not only free ebooks and audiobooks, but academic databases, business classes, language learning, art archives, music databases, Hoopla streaming media, Headspace guided meditations, movies, documentaries, a dance video database, videos of both theatre and opera, and more.